By Jen Wendt, Vice President, U.S. Bank

 And don’t forget about all the gadgets and accessories you’ll need to make your camping trips safe and enjoyable: Tools for handling repairs on the road, sewer hoses (ew, I know), extra batteries and propane tanks, cooking gear, bedding, and the like.

 On the other hand, buying a used camper can be a great way to score a great deal, even when the market is hot.
-The tradeoff here is that it may need some repairs, some of which aren’t immediately obvious, especially if you’re buying it from a private seller.
+The tradeoff here is that it may need repairs, some of which aren’t immediately obvious, especially if you’re buying it from a private seller.

-But buying used can still be a great option for people who have good DIY skills and are willing to spend some time doing repair work.
+But buying used can still be a great option for people who have good DIY skills and are willing to spend time doing repair work.

 Here’s the key: Be honest with yourself.
 Don’t just think about what you wish your lifestyle will be like – consider what it’s actually like.